Verifiable Randomness Function (VRF)

 A detailed example of how to use Orakl Network VRF can be found at example repository vrf-consumer.

-What is Verifiable Random Function?
+What is Verifiable Randomness Function?

-A Verifiable Random Function (VRF) is a cryptographic function that generates a random value, or output, based on some input data (called the "seed").
+A Verifiable Randomness Function (VRF) is a cryptographic function that generates a random value, or output, based on some input data (called the "seed").
 Importantly, the VRF output is verifiable, meaning that anyone who has access to the VRF output and the seed can verify that the output was generated correctly.

 In the context of the blockchain, VRFs can be used to provide a source of randomness that is unpredictable and unbiased.
 This can be useful in various decentralized applications (dApps) that require randomness as a key component, such as in randomized auctions or as part of a decentralized games.